TechSnazzy/sean-blog/_posts/2023-07-31-rename-git-repo-branch.md

 author: Sean Morrison
 ---

-## Renaming Default Git Branch to Promote More Inclusive Language

 My website is [techsnazzy.com](https://www.techsnazzy.com).
 I created it back in 2018 when I first started my technology consultation services business.
 Back then the default name for the default branch in a git repo was "master".
 These days the default branch name is "main" in an effort to promote more inclusive language.

 Just recently I noticed my website still has the old-fashioned name "master" so I want to update it to "main" and here's how I did it.